 You should discuss the topic of your thesis in the first instance with your course coordinator or supervisor.
-If your course co-ordinator or supervisor does not feel qualified to give detailed advice they will put you in touch with someone suitable to supervise a thesis in the chosen area.
+If your course coordinator or supervisor does not feel qualified to give detailed advice he or she will put you in touch with someone suitable to supervise a thesis in the chosen area.
 You should do so as early as possible:

-- For undergraduates, Trinity Term, Year 1 is probably the best time for preliminary discussions.
-In no case should you leave the choice of a subject for your thesis later than the beginning of Michaelmas Term, Year 3.
-Print form from: https://resources.orinst.ox.ac.uk/forms - MSt students should discuss the possible subject of your thesis in the first instance with your supervisor during the first four weeks of Michaelmas Term Print form from: https://resources.orinst.ox.ac.uk/forms - MPhil students should discuss the possible subject of your thesis with your supervisor before the end of Michaelmas Term, Year 1.
-Print form from: https://resources.orinst.ox.ac.uk/forms
+- MSt/MSc students should discuss the possible subject of your thesis in the first instance with your supervisor during the first four weeks of Michaelmas Term. - MPhil students should discuss the possible subject of your thesis with your supervisor before the end of Michaelmas Term, Year 1.